snoozleEmily/transcriptor/README.md

    pip install -r requirements.txt
    ```

-6.  [there is another step to add for version 2 - how to setup pydub]
+6.  [there is another step to add for the newer versions - how to setup `pydub`]

 7. **Run the Script**:
    You're ready to go!
 Run the script with: